 You can also use the reference directly in a sentence.
-This is particularly helpful in a literature review.
 In this case, use the name of the authors and put only the date in parentheses.

 Fatás (2016) discusses an agenda for structural reform in Europe.

 At the end of your article, before the appendices, tables and graphs, add a references section where you list all the different sources you have used in your work in alphabetical order.